Arkansas in the American Civil War: 1863

 General Hindman was transferred to a new command back east of the Mississippi in the Army of the Tennessee, leaving Holmes and Major General Sterling Price of Missouri in command in Arkansas.
 Arkansas troops spent much of the winter and spring in camp near Little Rock.
 Under pressure from Richmond to attempt to relieve federal pressure on Vicksburg, Mississippi, General Holmes moved his army across the state and attacked the Union supply depot at Helena.
 The Confederate attack was repulsed at the Battle of Helena on July 3, 1863, which was the same day that Vicksburg fell to Union forces.
 In late August, 1863, Union forces from Indian Territory moved on Fort Smith and captured the city on September 1, 1863.
 In July 1862, Lincoln installed Colonel John S. Phelps as Military Governor of Arkansas, though he resigned soon after due to poor health.

 With the Union base at Helena now secure, Major-General Frederick Steele decided it was time to seize the state capitol at Little Rock.
 Price, commanding the District of Arkansas in place of Holmes, opposed Steele's advance with his cavalry forces while strengthening the northern approaches to the city.
 Clashes occurred at Brownsville, West Point, Harrison's Landing, Reed's Bridge, and Ashley's Mills (or Ferry Landing).
 Steele ultimately outflanked Price's defensive preparations by crossing the Arkansas River and attacking from the south side of the river.
 Confederate forces opposed this attack at the Battle of Bayou Fourche, near the current Clinton National Airport on September 10, 1863.
 Ultimately, Price decided to abandon the city rather than risk being trapped in a siege operation.
-Confederate forces retreated to southwestern Arkansas and establish winter quarters.
+Confederate forces retreated to southwestern Arkansas and established winter quarters.
 Governor Flanagin took the state archives and moved first to Arkadelphia, and then on to Washington in Hempstead County where he set up a new capitol.